 Your first interview could be your only opportunity to make a great impression – don’t waste it.

 No one will remember the ‘mediocre’ candidates, so you really need to use every opportunity to sell yourself.
 What makes you the best candidate for the role?
-Sell your key skills and experience, elaborate on why you would you be a great fit for the business and the value you can add.
+Sell your key skills and experience, elaborate on why you would be a great fit for the business and the value you can add.

 If you want to stand out you will need to sell your passion and interest for the role you are interviewing for.
-Hiring Managers want to hire people who are as passionate about their business as they are.
+Hiring managers want to hire people who are as passionate about their business as they are.
 Your passion might even be what gets you the job – so make sure you showcase it.

 7. Not telling the truth about your experience

 An interview may be about selling yourself as the best candidate but don’t catch yourself out by lying about your experience and jobs you have or haven’t had.
-The interviewer will be able to see what experienced you’ve had from your CV and LinkedIn and will use references to find out more about you anyway.
+The interviewer will be able to see what experience you’ve had from your CV and LinkedIn and will use references to find out more about you anyway.

 Remember, you need to have the relevant skills and experience for a reason.
 So, lying about this will only result in you failing to get the job and ultimately ruining your reputation in the industry.

 Be honest and sell the great experience you do have.
 Transferable skills and experience count, so if you can easily show examples of this, then do it, you will be more credible.

 In every interview you will be given the chance to ask questions, so don’t make the mistake of declining the opportunity to find out more about the business or the role.

 Not making the effort to prepare questions will make the interview think you don’t have any interest in learning more about the business and the role.
 You should be using every chance you have to show the interviewer your passion.